 "Huh?" they both said in unison, "You bugging, That don't make no kind of sense."

 "Actually, it makes the most sense."
 I said.

 "I aint gonna just sit there and let somebody take advantage of me." she said.

 "Exactly!"
 I said again.

 Now they looked really confused, like I was speaking Yoruba or something.

-"Look" I said "Any dude that's trying take advantage of you is a predatory asshole who isn't going to make the best choice for a successful long term relationship."
+"Look" I said "Any dude that's trying take advantage of you is a predatory asshole who isn't somebody you want to be in a long term relationship with."

 "Of course, that's obvious." she said.

-"So," I said "Why not find out right away, before you invest a bunch of time and emotions into it?
+"So," I said "Why not find out right away, before you invest a bunch of time and emotions into him?

 "Once you peep his game you can just bounce."